Standby mode

 The following actions exit standby mode and wake up the camera.

-• The dashcam exits standby mode when the motion sensor detects changes in the GPS and the vehicle starts moving.
-A strong jolt may also cause the vehicle to exit standby, but note that not all jolts trigger the Exiting Standby event.
+• The dashcam exits standby mode when the motion sensor detects the vehicle starting to move.
+In the AI-12 dashcam, a strong jolt may also cause the vehicle to exit standby, but note that not all jolts trigger the Exiting Standby event.

 • Pressing the event trigger button.